 After thirty years of computer programming and business administration, I abandoned the technology I loved most so I could pursue what I hated most: writing and teaching.
 Why?
 Several vivid dreams led me to believe God wanted to change my direction.
 No matter how difficult that journey was, it had to be better than my own way.
-Therefore, in the twenty years that followed, writing and teaching became my greatest treasures in life.
+Therefore, in the twenty-five years that followed, writing and teaching became my greatest treasures in life.

 I learned that if people want to experience God and fulfill the Great Commission they need to tell their life-changing stories.
 Well-crafted stories deliver an experience of truth that the audience can’t reject.
 Also, the storytellers’ lives are changed.
 Christians acquire a new delight in being used of God to feed the multitudes that didn’t know what they were hungry for.